 Serum 25(OH)D is a precursor to vitamin D formed when photons from sun convert 7-dehydrocholesterol located in the lower layers of the skin into vitamin D3, which is then metabolized in the liver to form 25(OH)D (also known as 25-hydroxyvitamin D).
 The level of 25(OH)D in the blood (serum 25(OH)D) is used to determine a person’s vitamin D status.
 25(OH)D is subsequently metabolized in the kidneys into 1-25-dihydroxyvitamin D, the active form of vitamin D.

 Since 70%-90% of 25(OH)D is produced by sun exposure, the level of 25(OH)D in your blood is at the same time a measure of your vitamin D status and a biomarker for sun exposure.
-It is the best metric currently available for the amount of your sun exposure and thus for the adequacy of the other biomolecules produced in your body by sun exposure.
+It is the best metric currently available for the amount of your sun exposure and thus for the adequacy of the other biomolecules produced or activated in your body by sun exposure.